-J. Bert Lott Professor of Greek and Roman Studies on the Matthew Vassar, Jr. Chair
+J. Bert Lott Professor and Chair of Greek and Roman Studies on the Matthew Vassar, Jr. Chair

 - BA, Washington University; PhD, University of Pennsylvania